Nucleus .Net Core CMS

 How it works

 Operation elements in your json script are deserialized into Entity Framework objects from the Microsoft.EntityFrameworkCore.Migrations.Operations namespace.
 The element name in the script file matches the class name, with the 'Operation' suffix removed - for example, the json file operation CreateTable represents the Entity Framework CreateTableOperation class.
-For each operation, Nucleus uses another Entity Framework class, IMigrationsSqlGenerator to generate SQL for the operation represented by the operation object and then executes the SQL.

 The DatabaseProviderSpecificOperation operation is implemented by Nucleus to wrap an operation in a condition (see below).

 Except for MySql, the entire script is executed within a transaction.

-MySql does not support multiple data definition SQL statements in a single transaction, so we don't create a transaction when you are using a MySql or MariaDb database.
+MySql does not support multiple data definition SQL statements in a single transaction, so Nucleus does not create a transaction when you are using a MySql or MariaDb database.

 Operations